emanguy/purple-cow-app/solution.md

 * Nullability annotations on both entities and DTOs so it's easy to catch when we should be performing null-checks
 * Configuration for the server hostname and perhaps HTTPS credentials, because traffic should be sent securely
 * Integrate `runPurpleCowApp.sh` into the gradle file so we can just run a single task and spin up the server and database with one tool
+* Add a database procedure triggered daily to clean up the soft-deleted items to manage database storage